-The Editors' Choice-winning Deity Bladerunners made one heck of a first impression.
-The extruded 6061 machined aluminum pedals come in black, red, green, blue, platinum, purple, or powdercoat white.
+The Deity Bladerunners made one heck of a first impression.
+The extruded 6061 machined aluminum pedals come in black, red, green, blue, platinum, purple, or powder coat white.
 Thin pedals avoid rock strikes and lower the rider's center of gravity.
 The svelte profile was 11mm front and back and crept to 14 mm at the axle, and we hardly noticed the axle bump.
-Deity used longer pins at the leading and tailing edges to mimic concavity in the platform.
-Though not the grippiest pedal in our test, the 10 grub screw traction pins created solid contact between rubber and rider.
+Deity used longer pins at the leading and trailing edges to mimic concavity in the platform.
+Though not the grippiest pedal in our test, the ten grub screw traction pins created solid contact between rubber and rider.
 With the ability to make minor foot adjustments without actually lifting our feet, we found this pedal excelled in the jump line as well as the fall line.
 The large 103 x 100 mm square platform gave plenty of room for flicking berms or finding our footing before the transition.

 Deity Bladerunner Review

 Cons: Fairly expensive, axle can be felt underfoot, concavity achieved with pins not platform.

 Compare to Similar Products

 |Price||$142.99 at Competitive Cyclist||$168.99 at Competitive Cyclist||$149 List|